 You can’t rush the process of becoming a licensed plumber but, in Oklahoma, at least it’s pretty straightforward.
 Almost every state requires plumbers to be licensed because it’s complicated work that protects the health and safety of everyone.
 Oklahoma has strict standards for working in the plumbing business beginning at the apprentice level.

-According to the U.S. Bureau of Labor and Statistics, there are 469,900 plumbers nationwide and Oklahoma employs 5,920 of them.
-That number is projected to grow 5 percent from 2020 to 2030 across the country, but in Oklahoma, according to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate is higher at 11%.
+According to the U.S. Bureau of Labor and Statistics, there are 469,000 plumbers nationwide and Oklahoma employs 6,020 of them.
+That number is projected to grow 2% from 2021 to 2031 across the country, but in Oklahoma, according to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate is more than five times that at 11%.

 » Want to grow your plumbing business?
 Click here to get a demo.

 That statistic is supported by how many contractors are trying to find skilled tradesmen like plumbers, electricians, and HVAC technicians.
 According to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and 67% of firms in Oklahoma had unfilled hourly craft positions.

 Is a license required for plumbers in Oklahoma?
 Yes.

 To legally perform plumbing work in the state of Oklahoma, you must be licensed or registered as an apprentice working under someone who is a licensed contractor.
 Plumbing Journeyman and Plumbing Contractor licenses are issued through the Oklahoma Constructions Industries Board.